 This Italian Chocolate Salami recipe is a fun, no-bake sweet.
 It’s a crunchy treat that is perfect to serve with an after-dinner coffee and the ideal chocolate dessert.

-This show stopping dessert will have everyone guessing until the take their first delicious bite!
+This easy, show-stopping dessert will have everyone guessing until they take their first delicious bite!

 Why you'll love this recipe

 Some years ago my family hosted an Italian student.
-We all had so much fun sharing our food, recipes and ideas.
-Our time spent in the kitchen will always be one of my fondest memories.
-She loved my Jelly Cakes and we loved this Chocolate Salami recipe.
+We all enjoyed sharing our food, recipes, and ideas.
+Our time in the kitchen will always be one of my fondest memories.
+She loved my Jelly Cakes and we loved this sweet “salami” recipe.

-Right now you're going to be wondering what is chocolate salami?
-Chocolate Salami is an Italian chocolate treat that is shaped to look like salami.
-There is no actual meat in this recipe.
-But the original recipe did contain raw eggs.
-I omit the raw eggs (like I did with my Italian Tiramisu) so everyone can tuck into this delicious treat!
+Chocolate Salami is an Italian chocolate treat shaped like salami and when sliced, appears similar. however, this isn’t a savory, meat-based recipe.
+This sweet, authentic Italian recipe is a combination of chocolate, butter, broken cookies, and nuts usually bound with raw eggs.
+But the version I make omits the raw eggs (like I do with my Italian Tiramisu) so everyone can tuck into this delicious treat!

 Ingredients notes